 • Snacks must contain less than or equal to 35% sugar by weight

 • There are exemptions for dried fruit without added sugars and even those with added nutritive sweeteners that are required for processing and/or palatability purposes (such as cranberries, tart cherries, and blueberries).
 The USDA will be providing more guidance on this particular exemption in the coming months.
 Products that consist of only dried fruit with nuts and/or seeds with no added nutritive sweeteners or fat will also be exempt.

 • Snacks must contain less than or equal to 230mg of sodium until July 1, 2016; thereafter, snacks must contain less than or equal to 200mg sodium

 • A la carte entrees must contain equal or less than 480mg

 • Total fat must be less than or equal to 35% of calories

 • Saturated fat must be less than or equal to 10% of calories

-• There must be no trans fat in the product, per the label
+• There must be no trans fat in the package as served

 • There are exemptions for nuts & seeds, nut & seed butters, seafood and part-skim mozzarella cheese